GlastonburyC/DenseNet-Keras-implementation/README.md

 # DenseNet and DenseNet-BC architecture implementation in Keras

+All experiments without data augmentation and with set seed, 42.

-An implementation of the DenseNet architecture with growth rate = 12, Layers = 40.
+An implementation of the DenseNet architecture with growth rate = 12, L = 40 (~1M parameters).

 Trained on CIFAR10 without data augmentation: